-Buying wines at wine auctions gives wine enthusiasts and dedicated collectors ways to acquire rare or harder to find vintage wines.
+Buying wines in a wine auction gives wine enthusiasts and dedicated collectors ways to acquire rare or harder to find vintage wines.
 The wines we desire are often unavailable or on heavy allocation from local wine and spirits distributors.
-Have you considered the alternative of buying wine at wine auctions?
+Have you considered the alternative of buying wines utilizing the auction method?

 Wine auctions are conducted in two basic formats – live auctions and silent auctions.
 Silent auctions typically involve more passive bidding.
 Sealed bid auctions, as well as online auction formats are also used in silent auctions.
 Live auctions are obviously faster and more aggressively competitive.
 Live auctions may also be conducted online and in real time Internet simulcast formats as well.

 There are three types of wine auctions: retail, charity or non-profit sector, and then those specific to the wine industry.
 These types of wine & spirits auctions can utilize any one of the auction formats (live versus silent) and choose to include online formats, real time Internet simulcasts, or basic sealed bid methods as well.
 There are more than 10,000 charity wine auctions occurring each year in theU.S., while there are only about eight well-known retail wine & spirits auction houses and six reputable online wine auctions.
 All of those retail venues conduct from one to six auctions a year.